JakesMD/ExcelStepper/README.md

 # ExcelStepper

-**ExcelStepper** is an excellent Arduino library for stepper motor control, offering simplicity, speed, and precise acceleration for smooth movement.
+An excellent Arduino library for stepper motor control, offering simplicity, speed, and precise acceleration for smooth movement.

 ## Features